michaelperezous/maven-dbt/README.md

 7. Connect to your server and create a new database for DBT usage.
 8. Fill the empty fields of `profiles.yml`'s `default` profile with your admin user's password, database name, and schema name.
 9. From the same directory as `dbt_project.yml` and `profiles.yml`, run `dbt debug` to confirm your profile is correctly configured.
+10. Seed your database with `dbt seed`.
+This will take a while given the size of the `sales` dataset. **Note**: Seeding raw data for a table such as `toy_stores` is not considered DBT best practices, but is leveraged here for reusability.